vaishnavibansal222-ctrl/Data-Classification-Using-AI/README.md

 ## 🌸 Iris Flower Species Classification Using AI

-A complete Machine Learning project that classifies Iris flowers into three different species using the Random Forest Classification algorithm.
+✨A complete Machine Learning project that classifies Iris flowers into three different species using the Random Forest Classification algorithm.
 This project demonstrates the complete AI workflow, from data exploration to model deployment, and was developed as part of the DecodeLabs Artificial Intelligence Internship.

 ## 📖 Project Overview

-Machine Learning has become an essential part of Artificial Intelligence by enabling computers to make intelligent decisions from data.
+✨Machine Learning has become an essential part of Artificial Intelligence by enabling computers to make intelligent decisions from data.
 This project applies Machine Learning techniques to classify Iris flowers into three different species using their physical characteristics.

 The project follows a complete end-to-end Machine Learning pipeline, including:

 * Loading and exploring the dataset
 * Data preprocessing
-*Data visualization
+* Data visualization
-*Model training using Random Forest
+* Model training using Random Forest
-*Performance evaluation
+* Performance evaluation
-*Cross-validation
+* Cross-validation
-*Feature importance analysis
+* Feature importance analysis
-*Saving the trained model
+* Saving the trained model
-*Predicting unseen flower species
+* Predicting unseen flower species

 The goal is to demonstrate a production-style machine learning workflow while maintaining clean, readable, and professional Python code.

 ## 🌺 Iris Flower Species

 The model predicts one of the following flower species:
-*🌸 Iris Setosa
+* 🌸 Iris Setosa
-*🌼 Iris Versicolor
+* 🌼 Iris Versicolor
-*🌷 Iris Virginica
+* 🌷 Iris Virginica
-📊 Dataset Information
+* 📊 Dataset Information

 The project uses the famous Iris Dataset, one of the most popular datasets for Machine Learning.

-*Dataset Statistics
+* Dataset Statistics
-*Total Samples: 150
+* Total Samples: 150
-*Features: 4
+* Features: 4
-*Target Classes: 3
+* Target Classes: 3

 Features Used
 | Feature      | Description              |